Expression Designer-Main dialog box

 - Insert Note.
 Click this button and choose an option from the list to add the note character of a metronome marking.
 The note character is added in the Number Font.
 Note that you can automatically assign metronome markings for playback by checking Match Playback to Metronome Marking Text under the Expression Designer-Playback tab.

 - Font.
-Use this drop-down menu to switch between entering text and musical symbols.
+Use this pop-up menu to switch between entering text and musical symbols.
 The text and music font can be defined for each category of expressions.
 The text and/or music font for a category can be changed in the Category Designer dialog box.
 Uncheck Use Category Fonts to display additional font options that you can use to apply to this particular expression (independent from the category).

 - Hidden.
 Select this checkbox to prevent